schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 ---

+**This chapter contains hands-on activities.**

+You will need your mBot, and a fresh set of batteries installed.

+You will need the mBlock software installed on your computer.

+In this chapter you will learn about the "_if_" and "_if...else_" control structures.

+---

-In the last chapter we built ourselves an mBot that blinks its LEDs blue and red, depending on the distance between its ultrasonic sensor and a target object.
-That has given us an understanding of how the ultrasonic sensor and the forever loop work.
+In the previous chapter you programmed your mBot to control its RGB LEDs in accordance to the distance between its ultrasonic sensor and an object in-front of it.
+This experiment has helped you to understand how to use the ultrasonic sensor and the "forever" loop control structure.

-In this chapter we will see how we can get the mBot to make decisions, depending on sensor readings, like the ultrasonic sensor.
-Towards that goal, we're going to build a new program that, once more, uses the LEDs and the distance sensor, only this time it turns the LEDs into a particular colour depending on the distance between a sensor and the target: green when it is far away, blue when it gets closer, red when it is too close.
+In this chapter you will learn how to program your mBot to make decisions.
+The decision will depend on sensor readings, such as the ultrasonic sensor.
+To achieve this kind of functionality, you will compose a new program that, once again, will use the LEDs and the distance sensor.

+But this time, it will turns the LEDs into a particular colour depending on the distance between a sensor and the object: green when it is far away, blue when it gets closer, red when it is close.

 In order to make decisions we use the "if" and "if...else" blocks that we can see in the image below: